 The most common approach to keeping any configuration data in CRM is to keep them into a custom entity with a key-value pair.
 This approach puts one extra overhead to move the configuration data into Production either using DataMigrationTool or by writing custom code to make it part of the DevOps Pipeline.

 Microsoft D365 in the latest update has come up with a solution to make the configuration data movement much easier than it could have been earlier.

 MSFT has introduced Environment variables that can be migrated along with the solution.

-Here in this article we have all the steps from creating Environment variables and using it in code.
-You can also get the best solutions from Microsoft CRM Development team here.
+Here in this article, we have all the steps from creating Environment variables and using them in code.
+You can also get the best solutions from the Microsoft CRM Development team here.

 Login to https://make.powerapps.com

 Go to Solutions and create a new solution.

 Create a new Environment variable and name it “Test”.